Killing Horizons: Negative Temperatures and Entropy Super-Additivity: Introduction

-To summarise, the purpose of the present paper is to re-examine these issues systematically, based on Gibbs's geometric viewpoint of the mathematical formalism of thermodynamics \cite{Gibbs}, which was so admired by Maxwell \cite{Maxwell}.
+To summarise, the purpose of the present paper is to re-examine these issues systematically, based on Gibbs's geometric viewpoint of the mathematical formalism of thermodynamics \cite{Gibbs}.
 This starts with a choice of pairs of extensive and intensive variables and an expression for some sort of ``energy,'' which is regarded as a function of the extensive variables.
 For the black holes in asymptotically flat spacetimes that we shall consider, the energy is taken to be the ADM mass $M$, and the extensive variables $S^\mu $ are usually taken to be $S^\mu=(S,J,Q_i, P^i) =(S,\bs)$, where $S = \frac{1}{4} A$ and $A$ is the area of the event horizon, $J$ is the total angular momentum and $Q_i$ and $P^i$ are $2N$ electric and magnetic charges.\footnote{We shall not consider scalar charges and moduli \cite{Gibbons:1996af} in this paper.} Thus we have \ben M=M(S,J, Q_i, P^i) = M(S^\mu) \,. \een The intensive variables are taken to be $T_\mu =\frac{\p M}{\p S^\mu}=(T,\Omega, \Phi^i, \Psi_i) = (T,\bt)$ where $T$ is the temperature, $\Omega$ is the angular velocity of the horizon, and $\Phi^i$ and $\Psi_i$ are the electrostatic and magnetostatic potentials.

 The organisation of this paper is as follows.
 In section 2, we review the theory of Gibbs surfaces, and the various thermodynamic metrics with which they may be equipped.
 Section 3 forms the core of the paper.
 In it, we give many new results for the thermodynamics of a wide range of asymptotically-flat black holes.
 We begin in subsections 3.1, 3.2 and 3.3 by reviewing how the well-known Reissner-Nordstr\"om, Kerr and Kerr-Newman black holes fit into the Gibbsian framework.
-In subsection 3.4 then provide a extensive discussion of the thermodynamics of families of black holes in four-dimensional STU supergravity.
+Subsection 3.4 then provide a extensive discussion of the thermodynamics of families of black holes in four-dimensional STU supergravity.
+In particular, we give a systematic discussion of the notion of the decomposition of the system into left-handed and right-handed sectors, and their associated thermodynamics.
 Subsection 3.5 has analogous results for five-dimensional STU supergravity black holes.
 Subsections 3.6 and 3.7 give similar results for the general family of four-dimensional Einstein-Maxwell-Dilaton (EMD) black holes, and a two-field generalisation.
 Included in the discussion of these two-field EMD black holes, we exhibit a new area-product formula.

 A rather general feature of many asymptoticaly flat black holes with two horizons is that the product of the areas of the two horizons is independent of the mass, and given in terms of conserved charges and angular momenta, which may plausibly be quantised at the quantum level.
 In section 4, we use this area-product formula to exhibit an intiguing $S\rightarrow 1/S$ inversion symmetry of the Christodoulou-Ruffini formulae for such black holes.
 This symmetry of the Gibbs surface interchanges the positive and negative temperature branches.